-So, do you know where to trim the fat?
-The answer will be different for every organization.
-But regardless of your organization’s size, audience, or budget, one thing is certain.
-You will only find the answer by digging into your data.
+Well, the answers will be different for every organization.
+But regardless of your nonprofit’s size, audience, or budget, one thing is certain.
+You will only find the answers by digging into your data.

-It’s not enough to only look at dollars raised against your goal.
-On their own, dollars can be deceiving.
+But it’s not enough to look solely at dollars raised against your goal.
+Dollars can be deceiving on their own.

 This includes things like design, mail, and printing fees.
 Looking only at your gross numbers paints an inaccurate picture of your results.

 For instance, let’s say your campaign raises $30,000.
 That’s great!
 But it glitters a lot less if you spent $25,000 getting there.

 Most of the money your donors are giving goes right out the window!
 But your takeaway is much more impressive if you spend that $25,000 and raise $50,000.